joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamically-activate-objects-net.md

 ### "Close" approaches

 Here is the activation time of my `PackageAsset` POCO.
-This char excludes the uncached IL emit approach since it made the picture unreadable since the measurements for that approach so high in comparison.
+This chart excludes the uncached IL emit approach since it made the picture unreadable since the measurements for that approach so high in comparison.
 This averages the results of all three frameworks.